paultran47/paultran47.github.io/css/README.md

 individual page.
 Non-critical CSS can be found exclusively here (critical CSS is also in this sheet for redundancy's sake).

+4. style-min.css: Minified version of style.css.
+All non-critical CSS is deployed from this file.

 remedy.css and reset.css are inlined in the head tags to ensure they are loaded in the correct order. style.css is minified and lazy-loaded without using inline scripts.